 Miami

-Miami Dade International is the 10th busiest in the US and the 12th busiest in the world.
+Miami Dade International had 52.3 million passengers in 2023.
 It is extremely well connected to all US and Mexican airports and is considered the Gateway to South America and The Caribbean.
 It has direct flights to many European cities, although flight times can be long.
 For example, a flight to Madrid averages 12.5 hours.
-If you have family in South America, or do a lot of business in South America, flight times are short.
-For example, the flight time to Bogota is an average of 3.5 hours and the flight time to Caracas is an average of 5 hours, according to Skyscanner.
+If you have family in South America, or do a lot of business in South America, or do a lot of business in South America, flight times are short.
+For example, the flight time to Bogotá is an average of 3.5 hours and the flight time to Caracas is an average of 5 hours, according to Skyscanner.

 The United States has the best educational system in the world, although this often comes at a price.
 Private schools and universities are available at a spectrum of price points, but the best ones can cost more than $30,000 per year.
 Good public schools are available; they are typically located in more affluent areas (middle class to upper class).
 The default language of education is English, but there are Spanish speaking schools available, particularly in Miami where 60% of the population speaks Spanish.